Our continued prioritization of performance pays off

 RebelMouse outperformed its competitors.

-The following is a chart that shows just how much RebelMouse sites outperformed major CMS competitors, including Adobe Experience Manager and WordPress on Core Web Vitals.
-The data is from June 2021, taken after Google began rolling out its page experience update.
+The following is a chart that shows just how much RebelMouse sites outperformed major CMS competitors, including Adobe Experience Manager and WordPress, on Core Web Vitals.
+The following data is from March 2021 to January 2022, which tracks before, during, and after Google began rolling out its page experience update.

 How We Crush the Competition on Performance

 Google's page experience update was a massive change that rippled through every site across the web throughout the summer of 2021 and beyond.
 Our team was well-prepared for the update, and spent significant time further optimizing our platform in anticipation of its arrival.
 Everything we do is engineered with speed in mind, and every upgrade we make is pushed out to all of our clients at once, allowing us to iterate rapidly.

 In addition, we spent significant time further optimizing our main application codebase in anticipation of Google's update.
 Here's some of what we did: